HEALTH POLICY AND MANAGEMENT STUDENT

 From classroom to operating room, Mariner Endosurgery is changing surgery performance

-January 30, 2017 | Hamilton
+January 30, 2017 ·

-Contributed by Leah Rosenthal, Advancement Officer
+Contributed by: Leah Rosenthal, Advancement Officer

 Mariner Endosurgery is bringing the next wave of technology into the operating room.
 One of the brains behind this transformative shift is DeGroote MBA candidate Mitch Wilson.